epostoev/Intern/README.md

 ## Chapter II

-### Part 1.
+### Part 0.
 Vacancy Search and Selection

-The first step is to select a company and a vacancy in it for an internship.
+Before starting the project, you need to choose a company and a vacancy in it for an internship.
 Your choice of vacancy is subject to the following restrictions and conditions:
 - Duration of the internship is **3** months
 - Employment must be **at least 20 hours a week** (*part-time*)
 - The vacancy should be closely related to programming, i.e. **at least 30%** of your working time should be spent **exactly** on *coding*.
 Yep, just "UI/UX designer", "system administrator" or "business analyst" won't do